flea control

 • Human Exposure: While most indoor flea sprays are formulated to be safe for humans when used properly, children, elderly individuals, or people with respiratory issues may experience irritation or allergic reactions.

-• Indoor Air Quality: Spraying chemicals indoors can affect air quality temporarily.
+• Indoor Air Quality: Spraying chemicals indoors can temporarily affect air quality.
 Proper ventilation after application is crucial to minimize inhalation risks.

 Environmental Impact